Kord-Extensions/.github/.github/PULL_REQUEST_TEMPLATE/pull-request.md

 Additionally, please remember that PRs are not the place to disclose a security issue.
-Instead, please contact a member of our admin team directly on Discord, or send a private message to the ModMail bot there.
+Instead, please contact a member of our admin team directly on Discord, or use GitHub's built in security disclosure procedure

 This doesn't mean that you can't contribute to security fixes - we just require that they be contributed as part of a proper security advisory, so